travis-ci/docs-travis-ci-com/user/conditions-v1.md

 ## Specification

-The following expressions are parsed and evaluated as expected.
+The following expressions are parsed and evaluated.

 Individual terms: